 The next place we stopped as we were leaving the town was an organic market called Sunflower Market to pick up a few things to round out our lunch.
-We chose two salads from the prepared food section one; an edamame, corn, and tofu salad and two; a dill tofu salad- the inspiration for this recipe.
+We chose two salads from the prepared food section an edamame, corn, and tofu salad and a dill tofu salad- the inspiration for this recipe.

 Seeing Chance was almost as good as this salad!
 Totally kidding… He was freakin’ awesome live!

 The recipe taste much, much better than it looks!
 Promise!

 Dill Tofu Salad Recipe